-- Why better display ads aren’t the solution to banner blindness
+- Why better display ads aren’t the solution?

-- What is the cure to banner blindness
+- How native ads can be a cure to banner blindness

 Banner blindness is a catchy name for the continuing decline in performance of display adverts.
 This includes banner ads hence the name.
 According to a recent report from Smart Insights, the average ad performance of banner ads is a pathetic 0.05%.
 That’s only 5 clicks for every 10,000 impressions.